bitakle/bitakle-academy-website/content/devops/_index.en.md

 ---
 title: DevOps
-weight: 1
+weight: 2
 chapter: true
 ---

 # DevOps

-Here you will find tasks related to DevOps and Cloud Computing
+Here you will find tasks related to DevOps and related practices.